Tariffs to hurt the fine wine market and how to mitigate their effect

 So what to do?
 Believe it or not, there are a couple of moves you can make that ought to play out well at the top end of the wine market.

 - Sell wines with longevity as tariff-busting futures, and store them for your customers in Europe for a while until the tariff wars blow over.
 Storage is cheaper in Europe than in the States, and there are storage options for you all over Europe, from Gibraltar (brand new and inside the Rock!) to Denmark in the north.
+In the UK you can store In Bond at rates that are typically half those charged in North America.
 These are import tariffs; so if you don’t import you don’t get clobbered.

 - Add value to customer relationships with online access to wines purchased lying overseas, providing a sense of proximity and reinforcing ownership.
 White labeling client access to stored wines extends your brand into collection building and tracking, and puts you in a great position to better understand your customers and earn a greater share of wallet.